digshake/CSJavaWUSTL/_sources/Module2-Choice-and-Iteration/studio.rst

 =====================
-Studio 2: Problem 1, Gambler's Ruin and Pi
+Studio 2: Gambler's Ruin and Pi
 =====================

 **Studio activities should not be started before class!
 Come to the session and work on the activity with other students!**